SiddharthShah30/ProductLandingPage/README.md

-# Coffee, Books & Flowers Website
+# Coffee, Books & Flowers Product Landing Website

 Welcome to the **Coffee, Books & Flowers** website repository!
 This project is a responsive, modern, and user-friendly website that blends the joys of artisanal coffee, curated books, and fresh flowers into a single platform.